-Porsche raised the public's collective eyebrow when it decided to enter the sport-utility vehicle business in 2003 with its bulbous Cayenne.
-However, despite the grumblings of purists, this midsize luxury SUV has proven itself worthy of the vaunted Porsche name over the course of two generations.
+Porsche raised the public's collective eyebrow when it decided to enter the sport-utility vehicle business in 2003 with the midsize Cayenne.
+However, despite the grumblings of purists, this luxury SUV has proven itself worthy of the vaunted Porsche name over the course of two generations.

-With a lineup that stretches from the $40Ks to six-digit territory and engines that range from a hybrid V6 to a twin-turbo V8, the Porsche Cayenne isn't your typical midsize SUV.
-Nor is it the most practical or family-friendly.
-Indeed, the Cayenne's relatively small cargo area, high load floor and lack of a third-row seat option limit its real-world functionality.
+With a lineup that stretches into six-digit pricing territory when new and engines that range from a hybrid V6 to a twin-turbo V8, the Porsche Cayenne isn't your typical midsize SUV.
+It also isn't the most practical or family-friendly.
+Indeed, the Cayenne's relatively small cargo area, high load floor, and lack of a third-row seat option limit its real-world functionality.

 But in terms of spirited driving, there are few better.
-Thanks to its all-wheel-drive system, razor-sharp steering and superb brakes, the Porsche Cayenne demonstrates surprising dexterity around corners.
-The current car isn't quite as adept off-road as the original Cayenne, but we can't imagine many people will care.
-Be it new or used, the Cayenne is one of the best luxury SUVs you can get.
+Thanks to its all-wheel-drive system, razor-sharp steering and superb brakes, the Porsche Cayenne demonstrates surprising dexterity.
+The current generation isn't quite as adept off-road as the original Cayenne, but it's also lighter and more nimble, a trade-off that most shoppers will likely appreciate.
+New or used, a Cayenne is one of the best luxury SUVs on the market today.

 Current Porsche Cayenne